 When you think of Charlie Rundell, the famous Queen song “I want to ride my bicycle” comes to mind.
 Charlie is a young, adventurous, ER Nurse whose motto is “Work 3-days, mountain bike for 4!”
-An avid mountain bike racer, he uses Travel Nursing as way to gain valuable experience in the career he loves, as well as to explore new places, race different trails and meet other bikers.
+An avid mountain bike racer, he uses travel nursing as a way to gain valuable experience in the career he loves, as well as to explore new places, race different trails, and meet other bikers.

-Travel nursing peeked his interest early on in his career.
-Realizing there was so much of the country he had never seen.
+Travel nursing piqued his interest early on in his career.
+He realized there was so much of the country he had never seen.
 As a guy who “is always up to try anything new” (as he says), he thought he would give it a shot.

-Charlie’s love for being outdoors, racing bikes and just being able to see the country has only fueled his desire to continue travel nursing. ” I get to explore back country trails that take you to some of the most remote places.”
+Charlie’s love for being outdoors, racing bikes and just being able to see the country has only fueled his desire to continue traveling nursing. ” I get to explore backcountry trails that take you to some of the most remote places.”
 He explains.
 “I’ve discovered some very special places and seen views that would blow your mind!”
-Currently on assignment in Idaho, Charlie has met several other bikers.
-“My first week here, I met up with a group and we did a 4 hour ride.
+Currently, on assignment in Idaho, Charlie has met several other bikers.
+“My first week here, I met up with a group and we did a 4-hour ride.
 I rode down some of the best trails I’ve ever seen.”
 He says.
 “I have met some amazing people.
-Being in a strange place for 3-months at time, defiantly makes you step out of your shell and become one heck of a people person!”
+Being in a strange place for 3-months at a time, defiantly makes you step out of your shell and become one heck of a people person!”

 Charlie has been with Travel Nurse Across America since starting his nursing career.
 “I like the honest one-on-one relationship I have with my recruiter Judy and everyone at TNAA.” he explains.
 “I always need a clear communication of the plan and everyone at TNAA provides me with that from personal phone calls, emails or text messages.”
 Charlie says he has been on a straight shot path since college.
 “Traveling is where my life is at this point and I couldn’t be happier!”